Researchers & UT Community

 Inventors can request for their eligible revenue to be directed back to their lab or in support of other areas within their department or the university.

-Invention Disclosure forms can be found on the Discovery to Impact website: https://discoveries.utexas.edu/for-campus-inventors-entrepreneurs/
+Invention Disclosure forms can be found on this Disclose your Technology page.

 Please email all disclosure forms to: disclosure@discoveries.utexas.edu